ERDDAP

 to handle load balancing.

-from a large number of users, because
+from a large number of users because

 requests for metadata are small and are handled by information that is in memory,